senocular/senocular.github.com/articles/js_history_of_decorators.md

 ## What are Decorators?

 Decorators are custom modifiers, like `static` or `async`, that end-users can create and apply to various definitions within their code.
-They can modify anything from functions to variables, or even potentially [number literals](https://github.com/tc39/proposal-extended-numeric-literals).
-Initial support for decorators will be limited to `class` definitions, but they will be expanded to include other use cases.
+They can modify, or "decorate", anything from functions to variables or even, potentially, [number literals](https://github.com/tc39/proposal-extended-numeric-literals).
+Initial support for decorators will be limited to `class` definitions, but they will be expanded to include other use cases (such as number literals) later on.

 A example of a decorator would be a `@bind` decorator for class methods which would automatically bind a method's context to an instance's `this`.